Switchboard Agent Skill

 read_only(no keys)plan_only(no signing; provide exact steps)execute_with_approval(propose each tx and wait for approval)full_autonomy(execute within constraints)

-Spend limits (required for any execute mode)
+Spend limits (required for any execute mode) Ask whether the user would like to set:

 max per-tx spend (native token + fees)